 Relieve yourself of pride, make friends with tenderness and cast your cares on The Most High who cares for you more than anyone else can.
 No fancy script or big words needed.
 Prayer and faith make all the difference to a journey of healing.
 They can easily override any and all of the other steps mentioned in this post.
 Knowing Whose hands your life is in can fill you with the peace that surpasses all understanding and a hope that has a guarantee like nothing else on earth.

-Not chit-chat or small-talk but purposeful, honest, healthy and edifying conversations with a close (or) like-minded someone.
-They don’t have to be lengthy or verbose (or even in person) but meaningful and ideally with someone who can gently correct if or when we say unkind or untrue things, even about ourselves whether as a ‘joke’ or not.
-Just last night, i had the gift of having a deep conversation (as a facebook call) with one of my most cherished friends and it was spiritually nourishing, refreshingly vulnerable, fun and intellectually revivifying.
+Not chit-chat or idle words but purposeful, honest, healthy and edifying conversations with a close (or) like-minded someone.
+They don’t have to be lengthy or verbose (or even in person) but meaningful reasonings and ideally with someone who can gently correct if or when we say unkind or untrue things, even about ourselves whether as a ‘joke’ or not.
+Just last night, i had the gift of having a deep reasoning with one of my most cherished friends and it was spiritually nourishing, refreshingly vulnerable, fun and intellectually revivifying.